siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-If you want to identify the maximum temperature out of last 10 events, you need to define a `length` window of 10 events.
+If you want to identify the maximum temperature out of the last 10 events, you need to define a `length` window of 10 events.
- This window operates as a sliding mode where the following 3 subsets will be calculated when a list of 12 events are received in a sequential order.
+ This window operates in a sliding mode where the following 3 subsets are calculated when a list of 12 events are received in a sequential order.

 |Subset|Event Range|
 |------|-----------|